The Forbidden Kingdom: Development

 The screenwriter is a good friend of mine and we have been sparring partners for the past three years.
 I was among the first to get hold of the story and later we were joined by Jackie and others.
 The screenwriter and I discussed how to turn the story into a fantasy and dream-like film.
 He is a superb screenwriter and has been learning Chinese martial arts for more than 10 years.
 He has roughly put across in the film some of my basic understanding of martial arts and principles of Buddhism.

 In a behind the scenes article he wrote for Kung Fu Magazine, screenwriter John Fusco also stated he derived the surname for the Jason Tripitikas character from "the wandering monk, Tripitaka, from Journey to the West".

 The Golden Sparrow character was inspired by Cheng Pei-pei's character Golden Swallow from the Shaw Brothers film Come Drink with Me.
-Before trying to kill the Jade Warlord, Golden Sparrow refers to the 1966 film, telling him to "Come drink with" her.
+Before trying to kill the Jade Warlord, Sparrow refers to the 1966 film, telling him to "Come drink with" her.

 Lu Yan is a famous Taoist Saint, better known as Lü Dongbin, one of the Eight Immortals referenced in Jackie Chan's Drunken Master films.

-The White Haired Demoness Ni Chang is the anti-heroine of the iconic pulp novel Baifa Monü Zhuan by Liang Yusheng, adapted as the film The Bride With White Hair.
+The White-Haired Witch Ni Chang is the anti-heroine of the iconic pulp novel Baifa Monü Zhuan by Liang Yusheng.
+An adaptation titled The Bride With White Hair is one of the DVDs that Jason looks at in the pawn shop.

 The Jade Emperor is the ruler of the Heavens in Chinese myth.